-- The AHA anticipates funding TWO Merit Awards in 2017. - Letter of Intent (required) November 22, 2016 View the LOI Instructions - Full Submission Deadline (for invited applicants only) February 1, 2017 - Merit Award Invited Applicant Instructions
+Letter of Intent (required) - July 11, 2019

+View the LOI Instructions

+Full Submission Deadline (for invited applicants only) - September 24, 2019

+Instructions for invited full submissions

 Applications must be received no later than 5:00 p.m.
 CDT on the deadline date.
-The system will shut down at 5:00 p.m.
+The system will shut down at 5 p.m.
 CDT.
 Early submission is encouraged.
 Your institutional Grants Officer (GO) has the final responsibility of submitting your completed application to the American Heart Association.
 It is important that you check with your GO for his/her internal deadline.

-Purpose
+Statement of Purpose

-To fund highly promising investigators with stellar track records of accomplishment, demonstrated by federal or equivalent funding [NIH, AHRQ, HRSA, etc.] from multiple sources and excellent publication records with accelerating impact, who have the potential to move a field of science forward with creative approaches that are aligned with the mission of the American Heart Association.
+To fund investigators with stellar track records of accomplishment, demonstrated by federal or equivalent funding [NIH, AHRQ, HRSA, etc.] from multiple sources and excellent publication records with substantial impact, who have the potential to move a field of science forward with creative approaches that are aligned with the mission of the American Heart Association: To be a relentless force for a world of longer, healthier lives.

-This award will support individual scientists with a trajectory of success, who propose novel approaches to major research challenges in the areas of CV and stroke that have the potential to produce unusually high impact.
+This award will support exceptional scientists with established track records of success, who propose novel approaches to major research challenges in the areas of CV and stroke that have the potential to produce unusually high impact.
 This competition will enable AHA to further develop and strengthen the community of CV and stroke researchers and bring innovative approaches to basic, clinical, population and translational studies through funding a variety of disciplines.
-Applications are encouraged from all basic disciplines as well as epidemiological, behavioral, community and clinical investigations that bear on cardiovascular and stroke problems, and must describe the capacity of the investigator's work to transform public health policy.
+Applications are encouraged from all basic disciplines as well as epidemiological, behavioral, community and clinical investigations that bear on cardiovascular and stroke problems and must describe the capacity of the investigator's work to transform fundamental scientific understanding, clinical practice, and/or public health policy.